Kinzakasmi/Large-Margin-Loss-with-Pytorch/README.md

-# Large Margin Loss with Pytorch
+# Large Margin Deep Networks for Classification with Pytorch
 This is a Pytorch implementation of Large Margin Deep Networks for Classification defined in the following paper : https://arxiv.org/abs/1803.05598

 The loss function is defined as following :